fstarred/arcade-hacks/ffight/README.md

 Final Fight usually reload the palette set when entering a new area level with loading the new content from a specific ROM address.<br>

-The routine that load the palette for the area is the following:
+The routine that refresh the palette according to the area is the following:

 ```
 06451A  moveq   #$0, D0                                     7000